JuhinJim2/Databricks-Formula1-Project/README.md

 ## Ingestion

     1. Data is ingested through a Databricks Notebook from the Ergast website via a full load (Historical Data) and an incremental load (Weekly Data).
-    2. The data is stored in an ADLS container named 'processed.'
+    2. The data is stored in an ADLS container named 'processed'.
     3. Data in this layer will have the schema applied and be stored in a columnar format.
     4. Partitions will be applied where applicable.
     5. Additional information for audit purposes, such as the ingestion date and data source, will be included.